-Their guitars have printed on the label 'est. 1887' but that date has more to do with their production of violins.
-The production of guitars seems to have started, like Kiso Suzuki Guitars, in the 1950's.
+Their guitars have printed on the label 'est. 1887' but that date has to do with the the original Masakichi-led company and it's production of violins.
+The production of guitars by the original SuzukI factory seems to have started,in the early 1900's.

 One reference says...